ankicommunity/anki-devops-services/README.md

     sudo a2enmod ssl
     sudo systemctl restart apache2

+now you need to generate a self signed certificate. you can do so with the following command

+openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem

+it generate two file. move them somewhere safe and add the path to thoses two file in the following config (DISCLAIMER, the forementionned command may not be best practice but hey, it work)

 then you can edit this file ( if you know what this is or have other site running on the same server, you can do it in another one (beware the port))
     sudo nano /etc/apache2/sites-available/000-default.conf